quiltt/quiltt-js/.changeset/mighty-ants-slide.md

 This change introduces `appLauncherUri` as the new preferred property name for specifying the Universal Link (iOS) or App Link (Android) that redirects users back to your app after OAuth authentication.

-**Breaking Change:** The `oauthRedirectUrl` property is now deprecated but remains fully functional for backwards compatibility.
+**Deprecation Warning:** The `oauthRedirectUrl` property is now deprecated but remains fully functional for backwards compatibility.
 Existing code using `oauthRedirectUrl` will continue to work without modifications.

 **Migration:**
 - Replace `oauthRedirectUrl` with `appLauncherUri` in your component props